Clarkdf/p3-bs/readme.md

 # TODO:
 - Only pull up the YouTube playlist if a button is pressed
 - Add redirect support for the RawG database search
+- When the search button is pressed, clear the previous search results